ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 Alternatively, streaming messages can be aggregated into a `FullHttpRequest` or `FullHttpResponse` messages.
 The full HTTP message body is then available at interceptor's disposal.
 Note that content aggregation is always an asynchronous operation.
-This is because Styx must wait until all content has been received.
+This is because the streaming HTTP message is exposing the content, in byte buffers, as it arrives from the network, and Styx must wait until all content has been received.

 ### Aggregating Content into Full Messages